libre-devops/terraform-module-template/CONTRIBUTING.md

 While the following workflow is tailored for Terraform submissions, it generally applies to other codes as well:

 1. Fork the repository and branch out from `main`.
-2. Ensure you've verified your code with `terraform validate`, `tfsec`, `checkov`, or other linting/security tools.
+2. Ensure you've verified your code with `terraform validate`, `trivy`, `checkov`, or other linting/security tools.
 3. We have a script to help manage our common workflow - `Run-AzTerraform.ps1`
 3. Use `terraform fmt -recursive` or another formatter like [prettier](https://prettier.io/) to format your Terraform code.
 We have a script for this as well - `Terraform-Release.ps1`
 4. Files and variables should adhere to the "What You See Is What You Get" (WYSIWYG) naming guideline.
 For instance, in a terraform repo:
 ```shell